poorsquinky/resume/resume.md

   application for a corporate client
 * Carried the project from RFQ through design review to a fully packaged finished application stack
-* Application development using Python / django, PostgreSQL and jQuery.
+* Application development using Python / django, PostgreSQL and jQuery

 ### 2009-2011: Canonical Ltd., London UK
 Systems Administrator